rsauvair/JPA/README.md

 ### Introduction

-JPA stands for : "Java Persistence API"
+JPA stands for : "Java Persistence API".

-JPA is considered to be the standard industry approach for object to relational mapping (ORM)
+JPA is considered to be the standard industry approach for object to relational mapping (ORM).

 ### Persistence ?